 Any time you are filing any case, it is better to be the first one to file.
 You are then the first one that the court sees and hears from and when you call the case, you are the first one who gets to call the witnesses.
 Basically you are more of the driver of the issues than somebody who is the defendant.
 When you go through a closing argument, you get to make your argument first and then the defendant gets to go.
 However, as the plaintiff, you always have the rebuttal to go the last time.
 When you get into a trial, if you have contested issues, being able to rebut the other person’s closing argument can be big.
 So again, you get the first word and the last word and I see that gives any plaintiff an advantage.

 For more information on Handling Divorce In Maryland, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.